profimedica/AJP-Templates/index.md

 # Write your own templates

 Here is a simple template.
-You can paste this template [here](https://profimedica.github.io/Templater/Advanced/index.html).
+You can paste it [here](https://profimedica.github.io/Templater/Advanced/index.html) to play with it.

 ```
 ================= Vars begin
 {
 	"Greetings" :
 	[
 	    { "word" : "World" },
 	    { "word" : "There" },
 	    { "word" : "Kitty" }
 	]
 }
 ================= Vars end